AranATA/code-quiz/README.md

 ## description

 ***
  This is an application to run a timed quiz on coding that has five multiple-choice questions.
-The app has the ability to<br>
- process the user input via mouse or keyboard in the browser window and determine the outcome.
-The last step includes<br>
- the storage and call back of the highest results.
-It is featuring a dynamically updated HTML and CSS powered by JavaScript<br>
- code - all without any initial coding.
+The app has the ability to process the user input via mouse or keyboard in the browser window and determine the outcome.
+The last step includes the storage and call back of the highest results.
+It is featuring a dynamically updated HTML and CSS powered by JavaScript code - all without any initial coding.
 This work focuses on utilizing an array of API's like local storage and event listeners.<br>
+The coding is organized over multiple HTML, CSS and JS files.
+Such an organization provided a better control over the whole and the parts.
 <br>

 ## acceptance criteria